yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-aws-msk-redshift.md

 unclean.leader.election.enable=true
 zookeeper.session.timeout.ms=18000*

-Worker Configuration:
+#### Worker configuration

-In AWS MSK, under “MSK Connect”, create a worker configuration (like below) and enter the properties if you are going to receive the data in JSON format.
+In AWS MSK, under **MSK Connect**, create a worker configuration (like below) and enter the properties if you are going to receive the data in JSON format.

 *key.converter=org.apache.kafka.connect.json.JsonConverter
 key.converter.schemas.enable=true